 Slated to provide 7% of the UK’s electricity once operational, the future of the planned £15bn Moorside plant, in Cumbria, is in serious doubt after majority shareholder Toshiba failed to find a buyer for the project.

-After negotiations to sell it to Korean firm Kepco broke down, the Japanese conglomerate announced in November it was closing its UK nuclear business NuGeneration Limited.
+After negotiations to sell it to Korean firm Kepco broke down, the Japanese conglomerate closed its UK nuclear business NuGeneration Limited.